garrandall/popular-music-data/tracks/sometimes-the-brand-new-heavies.md

   ranking_list: Billboard Hot 100
   start_date: '1997-06-14'
 ---
-(Gotta do right, cha gotta do right, ahh sometimes)
+(Gotta do right, cha gotta do right, ah sometimes)

 Talkin' 'bout a revolution, or maybe just a change of mind Working on my constitution, I began to realize